 A dark corporate conference room.
-A loud THUD breaks the silence and a man yells out…
+A loud THUD breaks the silence and a voice cries out…

 BENZ: OUCH!
 Dammit!
 Who put that there?… Hey, why is it dark in here?
 Suzie!
 Suzie, where are you?
 Why are the lights not on?
 SUZIE!

-The lights flip on, revealing BENZ and BEEMER, two young guys in matching dotcom suits (suit jackets, untucked buttondown shirts, jeans).
+The lights flip on, revealing BENZ and BEEMER, two young weasels in matching dotcom suits (suit jackets, untucked buttondown shirts, jeans).
 Beemer is at the light switch.

 BEEMER: Suzie’s not here.